 Even so, having every call over video can be challenging.
 Everyone who’s used Zoom will have experienced the awkward moment when someone talks over you.
 Getting your point across can be difficult, especially on a group call.
 Aside from setting out a clear schedule and having one person lead, it can be hard to form a clear set up so that no one interrupts each other.
 Sometimes, meetings require more collaboration than just one person leading, such as brainstorming sessions.
 Real life communication works both ways, and this is why face to face meetings are so important in the workplace.
 Some of the advantages of face-to-face meetings are being able to communicate clearly, gauge body language, save time and increase efficiency.

 Not everyone is best friends with their co-workers; for some, the extent of their work relationships is a ‘hello’ in the morning and an occasional chat by the coffee machine.
 But either way, face-to-face communication at work can play a big part in employees’ day to day.

 Building connections with colleagues ensures that employees feel part of something.
 Even a quick conversation at lunch can help staff feel closer to their colleagues, more comfortable, and therefore more engaged in their work.

-This is more difficult to achieve over video or phone call.
-One of the key advantages of face to face communication at work is that it allows you to perceive thoughts and feelings.
+This is more difficult to achieve over video or phone calls.
+One of the key advantages of face-to-face communication at work is that it allows you to perceive thoughts and feelings.
 No matter how much you focus on making eye contact over video, it’s always going to be more difficult to understand body language and facial expressions.
 This can put a strain on work relationships and make effective communication at work more difficult.